 Many homeowners choose a comprehensive policy, which is designed to insure against most loss or damage to the building and its contents.
 A basic or named perils policy offers basic coverage only for named perils, such as vandalism or fire.
 Broad policies cover the building, and also protect the contents against named perils.
 No frills policies are often given for properties that cannot qualify for other policy types.
 Personal liability coverage addresses injury or property damage that happens to people who are not residents of the property.

 What Is Not Covered By Home Insurance?

 Even the most comprehensive insurance policy may exclude coverage for certain property or events.
 These are commonly referred to as Uninsurable Perils, and may include damage to property obtained illegally, loss or damage resulting from the policyholder's criminal acts, or damage that happens during war or terrorism.
-Additionally, homeowners insurance policies typically do not cover certain events, such as flooding or earthquakes.
+Additionally, even the best homeowners insurance policies typically do not cover certain events, such as flooding or earthquakes.
 Homeowners who live in areas where earthquakes, floods, or sewer backups are common should ask their insurers about adding extra coverage to their policies for these specific concerns.

 How to Keep Your Insurance Premiums Low

 Many people in Calgary these days are looking for ways to reduce their monthly outgoings.
 While canceling your home, auto and even life insurance isn't really a prudent option, there are ways to reduce the amount of monthly premium payments.
 Your insurance payments aren't really fixed costs—there's always some flexibility and in consultation with your insurance company you should be able to bring them down somewhat.
 Take a look at this article to see how life insurance impacts your taxes.